Nicop06/nicop06.github.io/_posts/2015-12-19-setting-up-the-nas.markdown

 ---
 layout: post
-title:  "How to setup a NAS from scratch in 1 hour"
+title:  "How to setup a NAS in 1 hour"
 date:   2015-12-19
+tags:   Linux Btrfs
 ---

 This post describes setup of the NAS built in [this post][].
 The NAS would have